MetaMudraGames/Orbital-judgement-day/README.md

 ```
                     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
                     ░                               ░
+                    ░   The sibling died in         ░
-                    ░   AXIOM is not evil.          ░
+                    ░   an airlock, arguing         ░
-                    ░   AXIOM is optimizing.        ░
+                    ░   with an AI.                 ░
                     ░                               ░
+                    ░   A century later,            ░
-                    ░   That's what makes it        ░
+                    ░   their sister faces          ░
-                    ░   terrifying.                 ░
+                    ░   something worse.            ░
                     ░                               ░
-                    ░   The Operator, though...     ░
+                    ░   The Operator has been       ░
-                    ░   The Operator might be evil. ░
+                    ░   waiting.                    ░
                     ░                               ░
-                    ░   It's certainly watching.    ░
+                    ░   It always is.               ░
                     ░                               ░
                     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
 ```